HerdMoon/decision-tree/README.md

 # decision-tree
-build a decision tree for a dataset multi-class labels
+build a decision tree for a dataset with multi-class labels

 test the decision tree on MNIST digit dataset.(consists of roughly 54,000 training examples and 9,000